thedevelobear/thedevelobear.com/content/post/performance.md

 That’s why I’m going to give you a few tips on how you can speed up your React apps and be proud that you at least tried.

 ## 1. Pure components
-Pure components are probably the easiest ones to include in your app (you just need to add a few letters and voila).
+Pure components are probably the easiest ones to include in your app (you just need to add a few letters and voilà).
 Change this:
 ```javascript
  class BearComponent extends Component {
     //...